10 Ways To Take Unique Travel Photos

 Many tourists after arriving to a travel destination and finding out that it’s rainy, decide to stay in a hotel, or bar.
 That’s not what good travel photographers do.
 Quite often you will get better photos during the downpour than during the day with perfectly blue skies.
 Rain creates dramatic sky, cobblestone in old cities looks shiny, there are less people on the streets, you can capture reflections in puddles.
 Also most photographers tend to take photos during nice weather.
 Shooting during the rain allows your photo to stand out.

-See also Postcards from Warsaw
+See also Zhangjiajie

 #9 Don’t shoot everything from eye-level